annoy004/whatsapp_fullstack_clone/README.md

-Here's a clear and well-organized explanation of the steps:
+To run the application locally and test the real-time chatting functionality, follow these steps:

 Install Dependencies:

-Navigate to each of the three project directories and run the following command to install the necessary dependencies: bash
+In each of the three project directories, ensure that all necessary dependencies are installed by running the npm install command.
-Copy code
-npm install
-Add Changes to Git:
+Stage Changes for Commit:

-After making changes to the files, ensure that all modifications are added to version control by running: bash
+After making any updates or modifications to the project files, add these changes to version control using the git add . command.
-Copy code
-git add .
 Start the Application:

-To launch the application, execute the following command in each of the three project directories: bash
-Copy code
-npm run start
+Launch the application in each project directory by running the npm run start command.
-Testing the Application:
+Test Real-Time Chatting:

-Once the application is running, open multiple tabs in your browser and access the app at localhost.
+Open your browser and navigate to localhost to access the application.
-Sign in with different accounts across the tabs to simulate real-time chatting.
+Sign in with multiple accounts using different tabs, all pointing to the same localhost address.
-This setup allows you to interact with the app simultaneously across multiple sessions, testing real-time chat functionality.
+This setup will allow you to view the application and test the real-time chatting functionality across multiple sessions simultaneously.
-This process ensures that the application is correctly set up, running, and ready for real-time communication testing.